 DeFi is an ecosystem built on the Ethereum blockchain that has over $7 billion worth of smart contracts.
 Rather than relying on a centralized infrastructure, DeFi uses immutable smart contracts to power lending platforms like Compound that automatically match borrowers and lenders and calculate interest rates based on the ratio of borrowed to supplied assets.

 For example, suppose that a trader wants to bet on a cryptocurrency’s value depreciating in price over a one-week period.
-The trader might borrow the cryptocurrency from a DeFi lending platform, sell it for a stablecoin or fiat currency and buy it back a week later.
-If they buy it back at a lower price than the sale price plus interest, they realize a profit on the drop in price.
+The trader might borrow the cryptocurrency from a DeFi lending platform, sell it for a stablecoin or fiat currency, and buy it back a week later.
+If they buy it back at a lower price than the sale price plus interest, they realize a profit on the price drop.

 At the same time, suppose that a long-term investor lent the cryptocurrency to the short-term trader in exchange for interest.
 The long-term investor maintains their long position in the cryptocurrency and potentially earned interest on the amount that was above and beyond the interest rates offered by conventional financial institutions.